Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 \subsection{Unit Disk Intersection Graphs}

-In this section, we prove a constant upper bound for \cfonp{} coloring unit disk intersection graphs.
+In this section, we prove an upper bound for the \cfonp{} chromatic number on unit disk intersection graphs.
 Consider a unit disk representation of such a graph.
 Each disk is identified by its center.
 By unit disk, we mean that its radius is 1.
 Sometimes we interchangeably use the term ``vertex'' for unit disk.
 We consider a unit disk as belonging to a stripe if its center is contained in the stripe.
 If a unit disk has its center on the horizontal line that separates two stripes then it is considered in the stripe below the line.

-We say that a unit disk intersection graph has \emph{height $\sqrt{3}$}, if the centers of all the disks lie in a horizontal stripe of width $\sqrt{3}$.
+We say that a unit disk intersection graph has \emph{height} $h$, if the centers of all the disks lie in a horizontal stripe of height $h$.
 The approach is to divide the graph into horizontal stripes of height $\sqrt{3}$ and color the vertices in two phases.
 Throughout, we denote the $X$-coordinate and the $Y$-coordinate of a vertex $v$ with $v_x$ and $v_y$ respectively.

 \begin{theorem} If $G$ is a unit disk intersection graph, then $\chionp{}\leq 54$. \end{theorem}